Anjali14033/Message_Categorization_System/README.md

 # MESSAGE CATEGORIZATION SYSTEM PROJECT

 ## Project Overview
-Message Categorization is an intelligent spam mail classifier developed using Logistic Regression techniques.
-The project aims to accurately classify emails as either spam or ham (non-spam) based on their content.
-The dataset consists of thousands of labelled emails with two columns: "category" (spam or ham) and "message" (email content).
+The **Message Categorization System** project aims to develop a model for classifying emails as either spam or ham (non-spam) using Logistic Regression techniques.
+The model is trained on a dataset of labelled emails, where the text data is preprocessed to remove stop words and converted into numerical features using TF-IDF (Term Frequency-Inverse Document Frequency) techniques.
+The trained model achieves a high accuracy score of 96% on the test data, allowing it to effectively classify new emails as spam or ham based on their content.

 ## Objectives